dotnet/docs/docs/architecture/cloud-native/leverage-containers-orchestrators.md

 ---
-title: Leveraging Containers and Orchestrators
+title: Leveraging containers and orchestrators
 description: Architecting Cloud Native .NET Apps for Azure | Leveraging Containers and Orchestrators ms.date: 06/30/2019
 ---
-# Leveraging Containers and Orchestrators
+# Leveraging containers and orchestrators

 Docker is the most popular container management and imaging platform and allows you to quickly work with containers on Linux and Windows.
-Containers provide separate but reproducible application environments that will run the same way on any system.
+Containers provide separate but reproducible application environments that run the same way on any system.
 This makes them perfect for hosting and scaling applications and app components in cloud native applications.
 Containers are isolated from one another, so two containers on the same host hardware can have completely different versions of software and even operating system installed, without the dependencies causing conflicts.

 What’s more, containers are completely defined by simple files that can be checked into source control.
 Unlike full servers, even virtual machines, which frequently require manual work to apply updates or install additional services, container infrastructure can easily be version-controlled.
-Thus, apps built to run in containers can developed, tested, and deployed using automated tools as part of a build pipeline.
+Thus, apps built to run in containers can be developed, tested, and deployed using automated tools as part of a build pipeline.

 Containers are immutable.
-Once you have a definition of a container, you can recreate that container and it will run exactly the same way.
+Once you have the definition of a container, you can recreate that container and it will run exactly the same way.
 This immutability lends itself to component-based design.
 If some parts of an application don’t change as often as others, why redeploy the entire app when you can just deploy the parts that change most frequently?
 A typical monolithic application is deployed as a single unit, despite typically being composed of several modules or assemblies, as shown in Figure 2-4.

 ![Monolithic architecture.](./media/monolithic-architecture.png)
 **Figure 2-4**.
 Monolithic architecture.